At what temperature should my cheese be stored?

 How many ounces of Land O Lakes® Cheese Sauce do I need to use in a recipe to provide one meat/meat alternate?

-All vari Land O Lakes® Cheese Sauces provide one meat/meat alternate per 3-oz serving.
+All varieties of K12 specific Land O Lakes® Cheese Sauces provide one meat/meat alternate per 3-oz serving.

 Our natural cheese portions have 9 grams of fat per 1-oz portion.
 The reduced fat natural cheese portions have 6 grams of fat per 1-oz portion.
 Light mozzarella string cheese has 3 grams of fat per 1 –oz. portion.